njs-guy/rift-astro/README.md

     -   [ ] On this page
 -   [ ] Custom 404 page
 -   [ ] Mobile layout
+-   [ ] Works with all built-in DaisyUI themes.
 -   [ ] Customize most of the site through a config file.
 -   [ ] Customize colors/theme through Tailwind config.
 -   [ ] Search site.
 Possibly with either MiniSearch or FuseJS.